0eai/FL-fastapi/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (you should create a LICENSE file and choose a license).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.